English Language Learners (ELL) Program

 - Eligible K-5th students attend their neighborhood schools.
 They spend all or most of the day in their classrooms.
 They may receive pull-out or push-in support during the school day as needed.

 - Eligible 6th-12th students take only one period of ELD support class.
 They spend 5-6 periods in regular classes.

 5. All eligible students will take the WIDA ACCESS (Summative Test) each spring to measure their progress and to determine future eligibility.

-- Those students who do not meet exit criteria will continue receiving ELD services the new school year.
+- Those students who do not meet exit criteria will continue receiving ELD services in the new school year.

 3. Students in 6-12 grades have the Pass/No Grade option in more than one class.